 Curtains are always really overwhelming when you move somewhere new, or if you want to redo your current curtains.
 With Quince, though, the choices were easier.

 After I decided which material among Quince’s offerings I wanted, I chose my color from a few choices, and boom: my curtains were already shipping to my new house.
+We put them up in the dining room, where they soften up the space.

 Here’s my review of the Quince Cotton Slub curtains, and I hope that my info is helpful if you’re deciding among any of Quince’s varied curtain products.